What is Hope like?

 Can I remain anonymous or will I be pointed out to everyone as a visitor?

-Because we are not a large assembly, people will know that you are not a member, but not to worry, we don’t ask visitors to stand up and be introduced.
+Because we are not a large congregation, people will probably know that you are not a member, but not to worry, we don’t ask visitors to stand up and be introduced.
 You will be greeted as you enter and leave the church, just as all our members are.
 It is up to you whether you wish to have an extended conversation with us.
 We would love to meet you and get to know you.

 What should I wear?